FIRST STORY WRITING COMPETITIONS

 Here you can find information about a number of different competitions First Story runs throughout the school year for both First Story schools and other state secondary schools.
 If you have any questions about competitions, please email firstname.lastname@example.org for further information.

-The deadline for the First Story National Writing Competition has now passed.
+The First Story National Writing Competition is now closed.